 Tell the U.S. Ambassador of South Korea to Urge a Ban on Dog and Cat Meat!

 Dear Ambassador Ahn Ho-Young,

 I respectfully urge the Korean government to put an end to the cruel dog and cat meat industry.
 I have great respect for the Korean people and Korean culture, but I am horrified to learn that the brutal practice of torturing and killing dogs continues despite global outcry.
-The dog and cat meat trade — including the barbaric Bok Nal dog meat festival — is internationally perceived as a disgrace to Korea.
+The dog and cat meat trade — including the barbaric Bok Nal dog meat superstitious ritual — is internationally perceived as a disgrace to Korea.

 As you know, dogs and cats endure brutal abuse in the meat trade, and Korean officials are doing nothing to stop the suffering.
 Please urge the government of South Korea to pass legislation at once to ban dog and cat meat!

 South Korea systematically breeds and raises dogs solely for the purpose of human consumption.
 Koreans claim that the more a dog suffers the better its meat tastes — so many dogs are sadistically made to experience extreme fear and suffering prior to death.
 They are commonly beaten, hanged, electrocuted and burned or boiled alive.